martynapacula/Project03/README.md

 Information listed in the website below was used to deploy the app to heroku https://devcenter.heroku.com/categories/deployment

+Code institute tutorial video on how to depoky the app to heroku was also used.

 Final version of the application: https://easy-chemistry-flask-mongo.herokuapp.com/

 ## Credits: